heerdemoglu/DeepRHEA/README.md

 ## Alpha Zero General, Surag Nair et. al.

-The code is inspired from Surag Nair's implementation (Alpha Zero General) and the repository can be reached through [this](https://github.com/suragnair/alpha-zero-general) link.
+The repository is created by Surag Nair and the repository can be reached through [this](https://github.com/suragnair/alpha-zero-general) link.

 This repository implements some games where agents inspired from AlphaGo is trained.
 This repository is used as a baseline to train AlphaGo agent; where DeepRHEA agent will be coupled with the same environment for comparison purposes.